SamuSommer/ScrobbleSync/README.md

 ### Modes

 #### Manual Sync
-- Manual Sync is meant for a quick sync of a few songs (up to about 250).
+- Manual Sync is meant for a quick sync of a few songs (up to about 250 - if you select more, it will raise an error).
-- It will start running, writing the comments starting from the first selected song.
-- It is faster than the other Modes, but:
-- **DON'T** use this to sync your *entire* library!
-You will get rate limited. (see *Limitations* below). **Use Full Sync instead.**
+- To sync your entire library, use **Daily Sync** or **Manual Sync**.

 #### Daily Sync
-- Daily Sync currently does the same thing as Manual Sync, only slower.
+- Daily Sync has no songs limit, but is a bit slower than manual sync (about 600 songs per hour).
-- The longer delay allows to sync more songs without hitting rate limit.
+- The longer delay allows to sync more songs without hitting *rate limit* (see **Limitations** below).
 - *It will be reworked soon to automatically select the last played songs of the last 48 hours and sync those.*

 #### Full Sync
 - Full Sync currently works the same as Daily Sync.
+You can use either of them.
-- *After rework, it will automatically select all songs in the library and sync them.*
+- *After the upcoming rework, it will automatically select all songs in the library and sync them.*

 ## Limitations